alessiorubicini/AppleIntelligenceForSwiftUI/Sources/AppleIntelligenceForSwiftUI/Modifiers/AIEditingText/README.md

 # AIEditingText

 ## Overview
-`AIEditingText` is a SwiftUI view modifier that visually indicates when a text field or view is in an editing state.
-It applies a subtle opacity change, a moving highlight animation, and a bounce effect when editing ends, making editing states more intuitive and engaging in AI-driven interfaces.
+`AIEditingText` is a SwiftUI view modifier that visually indicates when a text is being edited by intelligent models or agents.
+It applies an effect similar to the one used in Apple Intelligence writing tools, with a subtle opacity change, a moving highlight animation, and a bounce effect when editing ends.

+## Preview

 ## Usage
 Apply the `.aiEditingText(when:)` modifier to any SwiftUI view, passing a `Binding<Bool>` that reflects the editing state.